-HBO’s fantasy drama series, Game of Thrones has taken the world since 2011 and from then it has broken all sorts of records.
+HBO’s fantasy drama series, Game of Thrones has taken the world since 2011 and it has broken all sorts of records from then.
 With eight years of explosive drama and unexpected twists, it is time to say goodbye to Westeros.
 This excellent show received 17.4 million views as reported by The New York Times and one billion views globally according to Yahoo Finance on opening day alone.

 Whether you watch it or not, it is hard to ignore huge marketing initiatives by HBO to build as much awareness as possible and by major brands like Oreo, Mountain Dew or Adidas.
 Those brand are some of the biggest sponsors.
 It is obvious that all those brands have nothing in common with kingdoms, thrones or dragons, so it’s been very interesting to see how they teamed up for campaigns using Game of Thrones themes.

 Besides it is an award-winning show, there is just so much to learn from all 8 seasons.
 Take a look at some of the great marketing campaigns inspired by Game of Thrones, and what lessons can marketers learn from them.

 For The Throne Campaign

 HBO hid six Iron Thrones around the world for fans to find before the final Game of Thrones season premiere.
 In this way, they inspired fans and brands to celebrate this last season and to see how far they would go for the throne.
 Locations of the thrones were in Spain, Sweden, Brazil, Canada, the UK, and New York.

 Here’s the video showing one of the thrones in its mystery setting:

 Video 1.
 For the Throne campaign example